 In the months that followed, as Lyndon Johnson claimed the Presidency for his own, the war in Vietnam quickly heated up, and the Warren Commission hastily assembled, eventually reporting that Lee Harvey Oswald had single-handedly assassinated the President, as all the news reports had suggested.
 However, almost since the day of Kennedy’s murder, conspiracy theories began to swirl about, those from the Right finding connections with Fidel Castro and the KGB, those from the Left claiming the participation of the CIA, the Mafia, the Pentagon, Big Business, and sometimes Lyndon Johnson.

 Like many Americans, I paid little attention to all the speculation.
 Leave it to the Commission, I thought.
 They’ll find out the truth.
+Who can do a better job explaining why JFK was killed?
 For years afterward the books came out, spinning elaborate tales of skullduggery in high places.
 I ignored them all.

 Now I know better.
 The Warren Commission was a sham.
 The leadership of the CIA was involved in the assassination.
 Probably not alone, but the CIA was at the center of the plot.
 And if you doubt those statements, I suggest you read Mary’s Mosaic, by Peter Janney.
 It’s not only a treasure-house of shocking revelations about recent U.S. history—many of which have come to light only in recent years—but a story far too strange for fiction.